-The percent of septic systems that have been inspected and the inspection is current increased from 32 percent to 42 percent between 2011 and 2015.
-Although there has been progress relative to the baseline reference, the indicator is are still far from reaching the 2020 target value of 95 percent.
+The percent of septic systems that have been inspected and the inspection is current increased from 33 percent to 41 percent between 2011 and 2016.
+Although there has been progress relative to the baseline reference, the indicator is still far from reaching the 2020 target value of 95 percent.
 Working with homeowners to ensure and track ongoing regular inspections is challenging and costly.
 State and federal funds have provided additional resources for work on the 2020 targets.

 The third measure of this target is to fix all failures in the designated areas.
-The analysis is pending due to lack of data.
-The Washington State Department of Health (DOH) is working with the LHJs to standardize an approach to track and report system repairs and expected to begin reporting this measure in 2014.
+The analysis is pending due to lack of data tailored to the target.
+The Washington State Department of Health (DOH) is working with the LHJs to standardize an approach to track and report system repairs.

 The local health jurisdictions are currently working to adapt and align their programs to fit with these ambitious regional targets.